sammuelyee/docs/data-services.md

 ### Free geocoding

-Have you ever dragged and dropped a file without coordinates into CartoDB and seen it suddenly become a beautiful map full of orange dots?
+Have you ever dragged and dropped a file without coordinates into CartoDB and seen it suddenly become a beautiful map full of orange dots or polygons?
 It's not magic, it's CartoDB's geocoder!
-CartoDB automatically geocodes your cities, postal codes, ip addresses, administrative regions and street addresses thanks to its ultimate geocoding technology.
+CartoDB automatically geocodes your Cities, IP Addresses and Administrative Regions thanks to its ultimate geocoding opensource technology.
 Forget about longitudes and latitudes and enjoy mapping.

 ### Street address geocoding

-todo
+CartoDB's built-in integration with Here's geocoder will allow you to geocode Street Addresses as easily as you geocode your Cities or IP Addresses with the free geocoder.

 ### Twitter search